loreguerra/bbt-chart/README.md

 ## Features to add
 - Marker for day one of cycles
 - Marker for positive LH test
-- Add LH/cycle column code to create_table and add_data
+- Add LH/cycle column code to add_data
-- Create edit files for LH/cycle
+- Consolidate edit files (use if statement to edit various)
 - Overlaid graph of average temperature
 - Pretty print entries
 - Add "help" function to list functions and args